Yves33/wxgpx/src/docs/README.md

 - Install the downloaded packages (in that order) using the command window (Accessories->Command Prompt)
 `pip install path/to/your/downloaded/package.whl`

-- You’re done.
+- You're done.
 Your python environment should be about 250MB.
 Installation through conda/miniconda is also possible (see OSX section), but takes much more space on disk.
-Be careful that, if you use conda, you’ll still have to download PyOpenGL packages, as the one provided by pip do not include glut/freeglut.
+Be careful that, if you use conda, you'll still have to download PyOpenGL packages, as the one provided by pip do not include glut/freeglut.

 - If you downloaded the entire git repo, there will file named install_requirements.bat that will install all required packages.
 However, the script may fail to set the correct PATH, in which case you should refer to the beginning of this paragraph.